Mac DeMarco: 2021–2023: Line-up changes, Five Easy Hot Dogs, "Heart to Heart" success and One Wayne G

 In October 2021, DeMarco returned to live performances following a hiatus due to the COVID-19 pandemic.
-His return to the stage was marked by changes to his live band, with the departure of longtime members Joe McMurray, Andrew White and Jon Lent, and the addition of Darryl Johns (bass) and JD Beck (drums).
-Jon Lent left the band due to sexual assault, and was sentenced to 2 years in jail.
+His return to the stage was marked by changes to his live band, with the departure of longtime members Joe McMurray, Andrew White and Jon Lent, and the addition of Daryl Johns (bass) and JD Beck (drums).
+Jon Lent left the band after being sentenced to two years in jail for sexual assault.
 DeMarco "immediately removed" Lent from the band after learning about his arrest.
-Andy White confirmed his departure shortly afterwards stating: "Mac's an old friend, life is long, and no one knows the future.
-I'm incredibly stoked to see his new line-up soon as I can.
-I loved his band before I was in it.
-I loved playing in it, and I will always look forward to what our bud is putting together in the future."
+Andy White confirmed his departure shortly afterwards.

 DeMarco released an instrumental album, Five Easy Hot Dogs, on January 20, 2023.
-The fourteen-track album was recorded in different locations during a road trip from Los Angeles to New York City.
+The fourteen-track album was recorded in different locations during a road trip from Los Angeles to Utah.

 During the week of Five Easy Hot Dogs release, the track "Heart to Heart" from DeMarco's previous album, Here Comes the Cowboy, became a viral hit on TikTok.
 As a result, the song became DeMarco's first to chart on the US Billboard Hot 100, eventually peaking at No. 83.
 The song also reached the top 10 and top 5 of Billboard's Hot Rock Songs and Hot Alternative Songs charts, respectively.

 On April 21, 2023, DeMarco released his first compilation album titled One Wayne G, online only, without any prior announcement.
-A post on the Instagram account for Mac's Record Label indicated a cut-down LP record and cassette release will be forthcoming.
-The compilation has been noted for being unusually long, with 199 tracks and a runtime of 8:43:20.
-Of the 199 tracks, 18 have full titles and lyrics, the remainder being instrumentals or having simple scratch vocals, suggesting the compilation is composed of demos as well as finished pieces.
-The title of the compilation appears to be an allusion to hockey legend Wayne Gretzky, combining the number 1 with Gretzky's jersey number, 99, making the number 199, the amount of tracks on the album.

-The album, released without prior announcement, features 199 tracks of instrumental and demo recordings made between 2018 and 2023.
-With a runtime of over nine hours, it received positive coverage for its experimental format and intimate atmosphere.
+The album, released without prior announcement, featured 199 tracks of instrumental and demo recordings made between 2018 and 2023.
+With a runtime of just a little under nine hours, it received positive coverage for its experimental format and intimate atmosphere.